ebeshero/UpTransformation/2021-Virtual-Course-Notes.md

 ______________________________

-### (Continuing with Syllabus Wednesday): XPath and XSLT
+### (Continuing with Syllabus Wednesday):Introduction to XPath in XSLT

-Introduction to XPath in XSLT
-Preparation for writing XSLT in
+A. Preparation for writing XSLT in &lt;oXygen/&gt;

-XSLT overview in `oXygen`
+B. XSLT overview in &lt;oXygen/&gt;

 UPDATE on B. 4.:
 Let's use this new and better version of the xsl:output line: